stuymedova/uikit-svelte/src/lib/components/accessibility/VisuallyHidden/README.md

 ## API

-***htmlTag***
+***renderAs***

-Use this option to specify the HTML tag with which to render a visually hidden element.
-For example, you may want to render it as a "span", an "h1" tag, or a "figcaption".
-By default, set to "span".
+Use this option to specify the element as which to render a visually hidden element.
+For example, you may want to render it as a "span", an "h1" element, or a "figcaption".
+By default, set to a "span".

 ## Demo